fiuneuro/cis-processing/README.md

   - Datasets should be anonymized (including removal of PHI from metadata and defacing of anatomical scans) to make it easier to share data later on.

+## Workflows
+There are two workflows available in this repository.
+- `conversion_workflow.py`: This is the main workflow of the package.
+  Most of the documentation pertains to this workflow.
+- `pull_dicoms_workflow.py`: This workflow (1) downloads DICOMs from XNAT,
+  (2) runs an optional "protocol check", and (3) calls `conversion_workflow`.
+  This workflow *cannot* be submitted as a job, as it requires internet access.

 ## Usage
 If you would like to use the cis-processing pipeline, you'll first need to do a couple of things:
 1. Create a [heudiconv](https://github.com/nipy/heudiconv) heuristic file for your project.
     - This file specifies how the dicom converter will select, convert, and rename scans to match BIDS format.
 In order to avoid converting incomplete or incorrect scans, the heuristic file allows you to check things like the number of slices, the number of volumes, and the name for each scan.
     - Heuristic files for several projects are included in this repository, in the [heuristics](https://github.com/FIU-Neuro/cis-processing/tree/master/heuristics) folder.
 You do not need to upload your heuristic file to the repository, although if you don't then that will need to be reflected in the project's config file.
+    - Alternatively, you can use one of the existing heuristics provided by heudiconv.
+These heuristics require that your protocol follow specific naming conventions, so this should be considered at the experimental design stage.
 2. Create a config file for your project.
     - This file specifies a number of important things, including:
         - The location and name of your heuristic file. **If you don't want to upload your heuristic file to this repository, make sure to include the full path to the heuristic file in the config file.**